Chris Brymer

 Christopher Grant Brymer (November 29, 1974 - April 24, 2023) was an American football guard in the National Football League for the Miami Dolphins and Dallas Cowboys.
 He played college football at USC.

-Early years
+Early life

 Born in Apple Valley, California, he enrolled at Apple Valley High School, before transferring to the Sherman Private High School, where he graduated from in 1993.

 He received Blue Chip All-America, Scholastic Coach All-America honorable-mention and SuperPrep All-Far West honors.
 He also competed in the shot put and discus throw.

 College career

 Brymer accepted a football scholarship from University of Southern California.
 As a redshirt freshman in 1994, he started 6 of the last 7 games of the season.

 As a sophomore in 1995, he was suspended after being declared academically ineligible to play.

 He was a starter at left guard in his last two seasons and was named honorable-mention All-PAC-10.